menu

 Pattison is a tiny town located in the state of Mississippi.
 With a population of 176 people and just one neighborhood, Pattison is the 268th largest community in Mississippi.

-When you are in Pattison, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Pattison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Pattison is generally considered to be a blue-collar town.
+0.00% of the Pattison workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pattison is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Pattison who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Pattison’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.